 Electronic fuel injection or EFI was introduced to the automotive world in the 1950s.
 The Chrysler Corp. offered the electro-injector as an option on its Hemi V-8.

 an option on their flagship Corvette models made one of the most famous early EFI systems.

-Although worth a ton of money now this system was abandoned not due to reliability issues but instead lack of sales stemming from a lack of consumer confidence in this brand-new system.
+Although worth a ton of money now, they abandoned the system not due to reliability issues, but instead lack of sales stemming from a low level of consumer confidence in this brand-new system.
 Changing the fuel delivery system from something that worked great was a tough pill to swallow for car makers.